 Creating a budget, making the monthly Earn to Learn deposit on-time, and navigating the details of student loans and scholarships are a few of the skills that Genesis continues to work on.
 “Sometimes when cash is needed quickly, I’ll sell things through Craigslist or Bookmans.”
-It is easy to see that Genesis is ready to do what is necessary to be successful, but not without recognizing the community that’s supported him along the way.
+It is easy to see that Genesis is ready to do what is necessary to be successful, but not without recognizing the community that has supported him along the way.
 “Earn to Learn has always been there keeping me on a path to move forward.”

-He hopes to work on bringing those people back into his life so that they can stay connected.
-Genesis’ passion for family, friendship, and giving back; determined spirit; and fiscal responsibility make him an exceptional citizen and someone who we are very proud to have in our Earn to Learn community.
+He hopes to work on bringing those people back into his life so they can stay connected.
+Genesis’ passion for family, friendship, and giving back; determined spirit; and fiscal responsibility make him an exceptional citizen and someone we are very proud to have in our Earn to Learn community.

 Posted on: November 30, 2016